-EBITDA for the year was £9,474,000 (2020: £12,958,000), calculated as:
+EBITDA for the year was £4,752,000 (2021: £9,474,000), calculated as:

+2022 2021

-2021 £000 2020 £000
+• £000 £000

-Operating profit 337 4,249
+Operating (loss)/profit (5,835) 337

-Depreciation 9,062 8,620
+Depreciation 10,568 9,062

-Amortisation 75 89
+Amortisation 19 75

-9,474 12,958
+4,752 9,474

+=

-The loss on ordinary activities before taxation was £3,494,000 (2020: £208,000 profit).
+The loss on ordinary activities before taxation was £10,136,000 (2021: £3,494,000 loss).

-Future outlook
+Future outlook and developments

-As described in last year's strategic report, the Group is part way through a restructuring programme involving a series of capital investment projects focused on reducing the variable cost per tonne of manufacturing and enhancing both the safety and efficiency of operational delivery.

-Construction of the ground-breaking carbon capture and use plant at the Group's combined heat and power plant at Winnington is close to completion and the facility is expected to be operational by mid-2021.
-This investment will reduce the Group's carbon emissions, deliver savings in manufacturing costs and provide further support to the Group's plans to grow the sodium bicarbonate business.
-Front end engineering design work on a new, increased capacity sodium bicarbonate plant at the Group's Winnington site has been completed and the planning consent process is underway.
+As described in last year's Strategic Report, the Group is continuing to deliver a restructuring programme involving a series of investment projects focused on reducing the total cost per tonne of manufacturing and enhancing both the safety and efficiency of operational delivery.
+Following the commissioning of the ground-breaking CCU plant at the Group's combined heat and power plant at Winnington during the year, the Group's carbon emissions have been reduced and the cost to the Company of externally supplied carbon dioxide as a raw material for sodium bicarbonate manufacture at Winnington has been eliminated.
+These savings are providing vital support to the Group's ambitious plans to grow its sodium bicarbonate business.